How to Make WordPress Links a Different Color

 CSS uses an oddity known as a “pseudo-class” to change link hover text color in WordPress.
 It’s in the format:

-This would make it so that the link color is gray after a user has visited a link on your WordPress site.
-Again, note that, even though these three CSS blocks use the “a” element, you must have them each as their own block in your CSS code.
+This would make it so that the link color is purple after a user has visited a link on your WordPress site.
+Again, note that, even though these three CSS blocks use the “a” element, you must have them each as their own block in your CSS code like this:

 The Modern Way